servicemeshinterface/smi-spec/traffic-metrics.md

 Implementation of this command would require multiple queries, one to get the list of all deployments and another to get the edges for each of those deployments.
-While this example shows command line usage, it should be possible dashboards such as Kiali entirely on top of this API.
+While this example shows command line usage, it should be possible for dashboards such as Kiali to be built entirely on top of this API.

 ## RBAC